 But it is.
 Earl Webb’s 67 doubles is a major league record, one that’s stood since 1931, more than four score ago, as Honest Abe might say.
 It’s a record that’s withstood the test of time and seems unassailable.
 But this season, Mr. Webb has a serious challenger.
 With a week left in the season, that unbelievable 67 is in danger of being bumped off the top of the list.

 Entering 2019, there had only been 100 50-double seasons in MLB history.
 Most of them were in the low-50 range.
-In 2018, Alex Bregman had 51 for the Astros.
-Entering this season, only 21 players had ever reached 55 doubles.
-This year, three batters have reached the 50-mark: a pair of Boston teammates (Xander Bogarts and Rafael Devers), and Nicholas Castellanos.
+In 2018, Alex Bregman hit 51 for the Astros.
+Entering this season, only 21 players have reached 55 doubles.
+This year, three batters are at the 50-mark: a pair of Boston teammates (Xander Bogarts and Rafael Devers), and Nick Castellanos.

-It’s Castellanos who has resurrected the ghost of Earl Webb, as he charges toward 60 doubles.
+Castellanos has resurrected the ghost of Earl Webb, as he charges toward 60 doubles.
 On September 21, he hit his 58th.
 The Cubs’ outfielder has seven games left to dethrone Earl.

 Who the hell is Earl Webb and how did he set a record that seems impossible?
-And why did a man who hit 67 doubles in a season — a man with a career .300 batting average — why was he out of the majors two years after setting the record?
+And was a man who hit 67 doubles in a season — a man with a career .300 batting average — out of the majors two years after setting the record?

 When he was only 12 years old, Earl was lowered into the ground to work as a coal miner in Tennessee.
 It was a much different time, before child labor laws, before the minimum wage, before we realized how bat-shit crazy it is to lower anyone deep into Mother Earth to extract dead plant matter.